PongoEngine/cactusgod/source/_posts/power-of-normalization.md

 float normalizedValue = clampedValue / maxLevel;
 ```

-Here, the maxLevel for normalization is directly controlled by the potentiometer's value.
+Here the maxLevel for normalization is directly controlled by the potentiometer's value.
 This normalized value is then further processed by the quadIn easing function.

 ```C
 float easedValue = quadIn(normalizedValue); // apply quadratic easing
 ```

-With this real-time control, users can dynamically adjust the road noise level during the race.
-The seamless interactivity allows for an enhanced user experience making it more immersive and personal.
+With this real-time control users can dynamically adjust the road noise level during the race.